 2. Watch with multiple time zones

-Just because you’re on the road doesn’t mean you have to look and feel bad.
-It takes effort and planning, but it’s totally possible to remain comfortable and stylish on the road.
+Just because you are on the road does not mean you have to look and feel bad.
+It takes effort and planning, but it is totally possible to remain comfortable and stylish on the road.

 GUEST POST WRITTEN BY: Sean Astin who has worked as a consultant for multinational hotel chains for more than ten years and has been spending at least 6 months of each year abroad for the past decade.